Lynda Laurence: Solo career

 As a solo artist, Laurence recorded the songs "Give Me Back Just A Little Piece Of My Heart", "Life Is The Reason" and "Make Your Own Kind Of Music", among others, which were released under the name of Norma Lewis in the late 1980s.
 (Laurence was one of several session singers to provide vocals for the “Norma Lewis” project.)
 In 1990 and 1991 Laurence also recorded several solo tracks for the UK based Motorcity Records label, including the single "Living With A Married Man".
 The label folded before Laurence released a full album, however these songs have previously been released on subsequent Motorcity releases.
 Lynda Laurence was notably the first singer to record the song "I Still Believe", later made famous by Brenda K Starr and Mariah Carey.

-Former Ladies of the Supremes/FLOS/Scherrie and Lynda, Formerly of the Supremes
+Former Ladies of the Supremes

-Laurence (once again replacing Cindy Birdsong) joined Jean Terrell and Scherrie Payne to form The Former Ladies of the Supremes in 1986.
-The FLOS have recorded many songs, including remakes of Supremes tunes plus a catalog of many non-Motown and original songs, including the 2006 dance single “Sisters United (We’re Taking Control)”.
-The FLOS have maintained a solid fan base and in 2011 celebrated their 25th anniversary together.
+Laurence (once again replacing Cindy Birdsong) joined Jean Terrell and Scherrie Payne to form the Former Ladies of the Supremes in 1986.
+They have recorded multiple songs, including "We're Back" in 1987, which also featured Ali "Ollie" Woodson shortly after he left The Temptations, remakes of Supremes tunes plus a catalog of many non-Motown and original songs, including the 2006 dance single "Sisters United (We’re Taking Control)".
+They have maintained a solid fan base and in 2011 celebrated their 25th anniversary together.
+In 2017, Laurence left the group and was replaced by Susaye Greene.
+In 2024, Laurence returned to the group, replacing Greene.

-Group Changes: Jean left in 1992 and was replaced by Lynda's sister, Sundray Tucker.
-(Sundray herself was once eyed as a potential Supreme, in 1972, but the position was offered to Lynda instead.)
-Sundray left in 1996 and was replaced by Freddi Poole, who left in 2009, with Joyce Vincent Wilson (formerly of Tony Orlando and Dawn) stepping in as the newest member.
-The group, still popular and touring, remained in this formation until mid 2017 when Laurence stepped down and was replaced by former Supreme Susaye Greene.

-Further Changes: On June 21, 2017, shortly after a soundcheck, Joyce became ill and was sent to the hospital.
-Scherrie and Lynda performed the show as a duo; this was the first time in over twenty years the group performed with just two members.
-Notably, this would also be their last performance with Laurence.
-On October 6, 2017, it was reported via Facebook that Laurence had departed the group to move into other areas of the music business.
-She was replaced by 1970s Supreme Susaye Greene, and the group (now consisting of Greene, Payne, and Vincent) was renamed "Scherrie & Susaye, Formerly of The Supremes".

 Personal life

 Lynda was married to saxophonist, Trevor Lawrence.
-Together they have a son, Trevor Ira Lawrence, Jr.
+Together they have a son Trevor Ira Lawrence Jr., born in 1974, who is a session musician and producer under Dr. Dre's Aftermath Entertainment.